 The collective will to decolonise the curriculum is stronger than it has ever been.
 A curriculum that ignores how colonial history has shaped academic disciplines fails to educate students to recognise and challenge the harm done by the resulting structural inequalities.
 At the same time, the conditions created by the COVID-19 pandemic and the move to online teaching have particular implications for BAME students, including negative impact on mental health, higher risk for financial hardship, and more limited access to resources.

-This project aims to work with staff and students to expand and deepen sector-wide understanding of what decolonising the curriculum means in practice.
+This project aimed to work with staff and students to expand and deepen sector-wide understanding of what decolonising the curriculum means in practice.

 Watch our video to find out more

 The Gathering: Decolonising the Curriculum Collaborative Cluster Launch event